Mlaynedere/Network-Protocol-Verification-Tool/README.md

 ### **ARP Spoof Attack**
   - Function to simulate a arp-spoof man in the middle attack to check if the network is vulnerable
-  - Utilize Scapy's ping function to discover devices on the netowrk
+  - Utilize Scapy's ping function to discover devices on the network
   - Get the MAC and IP address of the gateway with the help of get_gateway_mac_address function
   - Maintain internet connection on the target through IP forwarding
   - Update the ARP tables